btemplep/authzee/docs/specification.md

 - The JSON execute function is called with the grant's query as the `expression` parameter, along with the request and grant nested under an object as the `data` parameter like so: `execute(grant.query, {"request": <request body>, "grant": <grant_body>})`
 - The JSON query execute function call produces no errors
 - The result of the JSON execute function is equal to the grant's equality property value

+If an error occurs during an evaluation (generally from the JSON query), an `evaluation` type [Error](#errors) should be returned/raised.
+This error is determined to be critical depending on the grant and request `evaluation_handler` setting.

+The error will be critical if any of the following are true or else it is not critical:
+    - The request `evaluation_handler` is set to `grant` AND the grant `evaluation_handler` is set to `critical`
+    - The request `evaluation_handler` is set to `critical`

 ### Batch Request Evaluation